 The areas which are most susceptible to injuries are L4-L5 and L5-S1.
 These levels are the areas that are responsible for the majority of the movement of the lumbar spine.
 Roughly 90% of compressive lumbosacral radiculopathies occur at either of these levels.

 Lumbosacral radiculopathy is very common.
 On average, 3 to 5% of adults will experience symptoms in their lifetime.
 L5 radiculopathy is the single most common lumbar radiculopathy.

 Between 63 and 72% of patients with lumbar radiculopathy will experience paresthesia, 35% will experience radiation of pain in the lower limb, and 27% of patients will endorse numbness.
 Muscle weakness is present in up to 37%, absent ankle reflexes in up to 40%, and absent knee reflexes in 18% of patients.

-Disc disease is the underlying etiology of less than 5% of patients with acute low back pain.
+Disc herniation is the underlying etiology of less than 5% of patients with acute low back pain.